-due September 24th, 2004-1200pm
+Week 6 due February 18th, 2005-1200pm

 The second assignment is a follow-up of Assignment #1 and the purpose is to provide the student with an opportunity to further reflect on the meaning of the course theories.
 The assignment requires you to write a clear, succinct description of your understanding of feminist theory, ecofeminism and social critical theory, as well as, how these theories relate to community development.
-In addition, you are to describe how these theories and their associated concepts can be applied as analytic tools when examining your community's group process/group dynamics and group discussion content.
+In addition, you are to describe how these theories and their associated concepts can be applied as analytic tools when examining your community's group dynamics.
 Readings for this assignment are the same as in Assignment#1.